OwenMelbz/change-log-now/README.md

 ## Date formatting

-By default CLN ships with the British date format, because it looks good :D (and I'm British) but this can be configured using the `dateFormat` key within the `changelog.config.js`.
+By default, CLN ships with the British date format, because it looks good :D (and I'm British) but this can be configured using the `dateFormat` key within the `changelog.config.js`.

 We use Luxon to handle dates, so you're able to use the "Standalone Tokens" to create your own date formatting which